blastpad/BlastPad/README.md

   - ODBC and DB2
   - 4D

 ## Installation

 There are 3 ways to set up BlastPad.
-You can either have it hosted on BlastPad, hosted on your local computer or hosted on your own server.
+You can either have it hosted on BlastPad.co, hosted on your local computer or hosted on your own server.

-### Hosted on BlastPad.
+### (Easy) Hosted on BlastPad.

   - Go to http://blastpad.co.
   - Sign up for an account.

 ### Hosted on your local computer.

   - Setup PHP on your local computer if you don't already have it.